dand9959/ecqm-content-cms-2025/README.md

            |-- valueset
 ```

-## Extracting MAT Packages
+## Extracting MADiE (MAT) Packages

-The CQF Tooling provides support for extracting a MAT exported package into the
-directories of this repository so that the measure is included in the published
-implementation guide.
-To do this, place the MAT export files (unzipped) in a
-directory in the `bundles\mat` directory, and then run the following tooling
+The CQF Tooling provides support for extracting a MADiE (previously known as Measure Authoring Tool, or MAT) exported package into the directories of this repository so that the measure is included in the published implementation guide.
+To do this, place the MADiE export files (unzipped) in a directory in the `bundles\mat` directory, and then run the following tooling
 command:

 ```